MrSaints/go-instafollowers/README.md

 ## Usage

 You can either run the app through the Go command or by executing the pre-built [amd64][] binary.
-Ensure you are in the project / app directory before proceeding with the commands below.

 ### Go command

+Ensure you are in the main project / app directory (i.e. [`instafollowers/`][main]) before proceeding with the commands below.

 - Via `go run`: